 Based on this analysis of insurance coverage, the City has values at risk to the 1% annual chance and greater floods.
 Of the 9 improved parcels within the 1% annual chance flood zone, only 3 (or 33.3 percent) of those parcels maintain flood insurance.
-This can be seen on Table D-24.
+This can be seen on Table D-27.

-Table D-24 City of Galt - Percentage of Policy Holders to Improved Parcels in the 1% Annual Chance Floodplain
+Table D-27 City of Galt - Percentage of Policy Holders to Improved Parcels in the 1% Annual Chance Floodplain

-Jurisdiction Improved Parcels in SFHA (1% Annual Chance) Floodplain in the SFHA (1% Annual Chance) Percentage of 1% Annual Chance Floodplain Parcels Currently Insured City of Galt 9 3 33.3%
+Jurisdiction SFHA (1% Annual Percentage of 1% Annual Chance Floodplain Parcels Currently Insured City of Galt 9 3 33.3%